microsoft/FeatureManagement-Dotnet/README.md

 ]
 ```

-In the above example, the feature is enabled by the `AlwaysOn` filter and assigns the variant set for `DefaultWhenEnabled`, which is the `OffVariant` variant.
-The `OffVariant` variant has the `StatusOverride` property set to `Disabled`, so calling `IsEnabledAsync` for this feature will return disabled, even though the feature would otherwise be enabled by its filters.
+In the above example, the feature is enabled by the `AlwaysOn` filter.
+If the current user is in the calculated percentile range of 10 to 20, then the `On` variant is returned.
+Otherwise, the `Off` variant is returned and because `StatusOverride` is equal to `Disabled`, the feature will now be considered disabled.

 ## Caching